-Workplace experience (Work Integrated Learning) is the final part of your degree and takes a full semester.
+Workplace experience (Work Integrated Learning) is the final part of your degree and takes a semester or full year.
 This is a supervised work placement related to your major(s), for an organisation of your choice.

 - Affinity Services

 - · Anxiety New Zealand

 - Auckland City Mission

 - · Auckland District Health Board

 - Idea Services

 - Red Cross

 - Women's Health Action